Eighth Avenue (Brooklyn)

 Eighth Avenue is a major street in Brooklyn, New York City.
-It was formerly an enclave for Norwegians and Norwegian-Americans, who have recently become a minority in the area among the current residents, which include new immigrant colonies, among them Chinese and Arabic-speaking peoples.
+It is an ethnic enclave for Norwegians and Norwegian-Americans, who are one of the predominant ethnicities in the area among the current residents, which include new immigrant colonies, among them Chinese and Arabic-speaking peoples.
 Parts of it have been colloquially re-christened Little Hong Kong in recognition of these newer communities.

 The avenue starts at its north at Grand Army Plaza, going through Park Slope for 1 mi.
 It is interrupted by the Green-Wood Cemetery between 20th and 39th Streets, and after traveling nearly 2 mi further south through Sunset Park, finally ends at 73rd Street in Bay Ridge.